qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

        Default: 0.0
-     - Distance from the end of the input line, representing the position beyond which no point feature shoud be created.
+     - Distance from the end of the input line, representing the position beyond which no point feature should be created.
    * - **Interpolated points**
      - ``OUTPUT``
      - [vector: point]